LeandervanAarde26/FinFinder/README.md

 What aspects of this final build contribute to the `Above And Beyond` Component of your brief?
 <!-- what did you learn outside of the classroom and implement into your project-->
-* Implementation of reviews, this was fairly ease considering my DB structure, but it worked out for the best.
 * Back end and front end deployment
 * Each user gets their own managable inventory
 * Angular Models, using models instead of interfaces was something that I learned on my own.